On CALIGARI, Kracauer and New Film History

 Kaes, Anton.
 Shell Shock Cinema: Weimar Culture and the Wounds of War.
 Princeton, NJ: Princeton University Press, 2009.

 Kolakowski, Leszek.
-The Alienation of Reason: A History of Positivist Thought, trans.
-Norbert Guterman.
+The Alienation of Reason: A History of Positivist Thought.
+Translated by Norbert Guterman.
 Garden City, NY: Doubleday, 1968.

 Kracauer, Siegfried.
 “Die Wissenschaftskrisis.
-Zu den grundsätzlichen Schriften Max Webers und Ernst Troeltschs,” Werke vol. 5.1, ed.
-Inka Mülder-Bach.
+Zu den grundsätzlichen Schriften Max Webers und Ernst Troeltschs,” Werke vol. 5.1, edited by Inka Mülder-Bach.
 Frankfurt: Suhrkamp, 2011.

 Kracauer, Siegfried.
-From Caligari to Hitler: A Psychological History of the German Film, ed.
-Leonardo Quaresima.
+From Caligari to Hitler: A Psychological History of the German Film, edited by Leonardo Quaresima.
 Princeton, NJ: Princeton University Press, 2004.

 Kracauer, Siegfried.
 History: The Last Things Before the Last.
 Princeton, NJ: Markus Wiener, 1995.

 Kracauer, Siegfried.
-“Photography,” in The Mass Ornament: Weimar Essays, ed. and trans.
-Thomas Y. Levin.
+“Photography.”
+In The Mass Ornament: Weimar Essays, edited and translated by Thomas Y. Levin.
 Cambridge, MA: Harvard University Press, 1995.

 Kracauer, Siegfried.
 Theory of Film: The Redemption of Physical Reality.
 Princeton, NJ: Princeton University Press, 1997.

 Kracauer, Siegfried.
 “Wiedersehen mit alten Filmen.
-Der expressionistische Film,” Kleine Schriften zum Film vol 6.3, ed.
-Inka Mülder-Bach.
+Der expressionistische Film.”
+In Kleine Schriften zum Film vol 6.3, edited by Inka Mülder-Bach.
 Frankfurt am Main: Suhrkamp, 2004.

-Laqueur, Walter / Mosse, George (eds.).
+Laqueur, Walter, and George Mosse, eds.
 The New History: Trends in Historical Research and Writing Since World War II.
 New York: Harper and Row, 1967.

 Meinecke, Friedrich.
-“Ernst Troeltsch und das Problem des Historismus,” in Zur Theorie und Philosophie der Geschichte, ed.
-Eberhard Kessel.
+“Ernst Troeltsch und das Problem des Historismus.”
+In Zur Theorie und Philosophie der Geschichte, edited by Eberhard Kessel.
 Stuttgart: K.F.
 Koehler Verlag, 1959.

 Nietzsche, Friedrich.
-“Vom Nutzen und Nachteil der Historie für das Leben,” in Unzeitgemäße Betrachtungen, Werke in drei Bänden vol. I, ed.
-Karl Schlechta.
+“Vom Nutzen und Nachteil der Historie für das Leben.”
+In Unzeitgemäße Betrachtungen, Werke in drei Bänden vol. I, edited by Karl Schlechta.
 Darmstadt: Wissenschaftliche Buchgesellschaft, 1994.

 Robinson, James Harvey.
 The New History: Essays Illustrating the Modern Historical Outlook.
 New York: Macmillan, 1912.